Supermac30/Java-Processing-Tetris/README.md

+# Processing Tetris
+This is a version of tetris written in processing with controller compatability and runs on android.
 This is my 11U Computer Science CPT.
 I am still working on it despite the fact that I already submitted it.

 The game is almost fully complete except for the online feature.
 I would put an executable on here but the files processing creates is too big for GitHub.
 An android version of the game can be found in the android folder.

-To play download this directory and run the file 'tetris.pde'.

-The game is almost fully complete except for the online feature.
-I would put an executable on here but the files processing creates is too big for GitHub.

-To play download this directory and run the file 'tetris.pde'.
+To play download this directory and compile and run the file 'tetris.pde'.

+The music used is not owned by me and can be found in https://www.youtube.com/watch?v=rDCOcqpWTkY&t=1s
 ## Controller Compatibality
 To connect a controller connect the computer to the controller before opening the game.
 Make sure to enable it in settings.
 If the controller feels weird change the sensitivity.